thequietlife/web-hacking/assets/notes.md

 TCP/IP (3-way handshake), Request, Response, DNS, DNS queries, DNS records, HTTP servers, proxies, HTTP Request/Response status codes, HTTP headers, GET + POST requests, cookies and sessions, code

 Day 5 learning about DNS settings in practice by changing the domain name for the Pilar website, looking at dnschecker.org, HTTP servers, HTTP request/response.
 Have realised that the HTML I know from building landing pages is helping understand HTTP Requests.
-From the little code I know I recognise the structure of the HTML doc, the top with all the charset=UTF-8.
+From the little code I know I recognise the structure of the HTML doc, the top with all the charset=UTF-8

 Homework install foxyproxy extension.
-Got Burp already.
+Got Burp already

 Day 6 set up tools to start
 Burp (Community edition is fine for learning)